telerik/winforms-docs/editors/browseeditor/browseeditor.md

 ---
 title: Overview
-page_title: Browse Editor | UI for WinForms Documentation
+page_title: Browse Editor | RadColorBox
 description: RadBrowseEditor is a themable control which allows users to select a file or a directory from the file system using OpenFileDialog, FolderBrowserDialog or directly to type the full path to the file.
 slug: winforms/editors/browseeditor
 tags: browse,editor